arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 ``trackerid`` is the default tracker id to be used when announcing to trackers.
 By default this is empty, and no tracker ID is used, since this is an optional argument.
 If a tracker returns a tracker ID, that ID is used instead of this.

+if ``uuid`` is specified, it is used to find duplicates.
+If another torrent is already running with the same UUID as the one being added, it will be considered a duplicate.
+This is mainly useful for RSS feed items which has UUIDs specified.

+``source_feed_url`` should point to the URL of the RSS feed this torrent comes from, if it comes from an RSS feed.

+``apply_ip_filter`` determines if the IP filter should apply to this torrent or not.
+By default all torrents are subject to filtering by the IP filter.
+This is useful if certain torrents needs to be excempt for some reason, being an auto-update torrent for instance.

+``merge_resume_trackers`` defaults to false and specifies whether tracker URLs loaded from resume data should be added to the trackers in the torrent or replace the trackers.

 remove_torrent()
 ----------------